Sector14/acorn-electron-core/sdcard/readme.txt

 TVs will accept this signal via scart sockets. (see below for cabling information).

-Note: Due to the use of CSync, even if your monitor will support a 15.625kHz line frequency over VGA, it is likely to expect separate H & V Sync signals rather than CSync which are not currently supported.
+Note: Due to the use of CSync, even if your monitor supports a 15.625kHz line frequency over VGA, it is still unlikely to work as many expect separate H & V Sync signals rather than CSync.

 Also be aware that some monitors when connected via HDMI will mis-identify authentic mode as a 720x576 @25Hz signal.
 This can cause excess flickering.